 However, unfortunately, a big percentage of these calls are made for the sake of fun only.
-The prank calls received on these helplines have become a cause of the irritation for the authorities.
+The prank calls received on these helplines have become a cause of irritation for the authorities.

-“The helpline is for public to access us in the case of emergency but people call it to order the pizza, burgers, etc. Sometimes, they call the helpline and say, “will you make friendship with me?.” told us a senior police officer.
+“The helpline is for the public to access us in the case of emergency but people call it to order the pizza, burgers, etc. Sometimes, they call the helpline and say, “will you make friendship with me?.” told us a senior police officer.

 “Every day Lahore police receive 4,000 calls on 15 out of which 90% are pranked calls,” the official revealed

-Even the messaging helplines are not safe from the pranksters.
+Even the messaging helplines are not safe from pranksters.
 The departments that have launched an SMS or WhatsApp helpline, also face this kind of silly activities by the dumb people who don’t have anything else to do.

 To give you an outlook, here are some screenshots that were posted by the Banana News Network on their Facebook page.
 The screenshots show some messages received on the Rangers Madadgar WhatsApp emergency service.

 Of course, these screenshots are fake, and that is what we expect from the BNN.
 But, we are showing these images so that you can get a perspective on how the fake messages look like.
-The screenshots are not real but the words shown in the images are very similar to the real prank messages.
+The screenshots are not real, but the words shown in the images are very similar to the real prank messages.

 Why don’t Police block these callers?

-It is much easier today to trace a caller or block the number of annoying people and for police or any other security agency it is a piece of cake, however, they consider it the last option to take such an extreme measure.
+It is much easier today to trace a caller or block the number of annoying people, and for police or any other security agency it is a piece of cake; however, they consider it the last option to take such an extreme measure.

 “We don’t find it a better option to block numbers, either mobile or landline.
-The reason for our leniency is that once a number entered into our blocked list, it can not reach us in case a real emergency arise.
+The reason for our leniency is that once a number is entered into our blocked list, it can not reach us in case a real emergency arises.
 We, therefore, do not wish them to face such a situation.”, explained the official.

 Despite the fact, police have registered FIRs against the most frequently annoying callers.